amirthaakarthika-star/MULTICLOUD-RAG-AI-PDF-INTELLIGENCE/README.md

 # MULTIPDF RAG AI ANALYZER

-# MULTIPDF RAG AI ANALYZER

 Live App: [Streamlit Demo](https://multipdf-rag-ai-analyzer-gg3maodxvcmannueasndaq.streamlit.app/)

-A Streamlit-based Retrieval-Augmented Generation (RAG) application for analyzing one or more PDF documents with grounded answers, source citations, legal-mode prompting, and PDF export.

 A Streamlit-based Retrieval-Augmented Generation (RAG) application for analyzing one or more PDF documents with grounded answers, source citations, legal-mode prompting, and PDF export.